JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 Those are gross yields, remember that there are many costs and amortizations related

+Lets say that it cost **~65eur afor 15kg of paint.**

+With that one, you can paint 100m2.

 {{< details title="Price of the painting 📌" closed="true" >}}

-Lets say that it cost ~65eur afor 15kg of paint

-With that one, you can paint 100m2.

-Absolutely!
-Let's break down how to estimate the wall size in your flat based on the floor plan and the total area.
+How to estimate the wall size in your flat based on the floor plan and the total area.

 **Understanding the Challenge**